-4.2 Most important symptoms and effects, both acute and delayed:
+4.2 Most important symptoms and effects, acute and delayed:

-Inhalation: Respiratory tract irritation, difficulty breathing or asthmatic reaction, coughing, chest tightness.
+Inhalation: Respiratory tract irritation, difficulty breathing or asthmatic reaction, drowsiness and dizziness.

 Skin Contact: May cause in tingling, irritation or redness of the skin inflammation, rash, itching and staining.
 Repeated skin contact with this material may cause an allergic skin reaction.